 Important information for the week

-Here is some vocabulary linked to Egypt.
-We will be using this in class in October.
-You may wish to look at these words beforehand though.
+Below is a document containing some vocabulary linked to Egypt.
+We will be using this in class this half term.

 Important dates for the term

 Individual Parents Evenings: 07/11/19 12.00pm – 6.00pm

 CORRECTION – Class Trip to Exeter RAMM: 13/11/19 (as per the letter sent home)

 Last Day of Term: 20/12/19